nais/handbook/docs/nais-system/initiatives.md

 The process of taking an idea to a proposed initiative, is typically referred to as _shaping_.

+An initiative may be a standalone project, or part of a lager [ambition](ambitions.md).

 ## Anatomy

 These are the key components of an initiative: